 Aloe vera juice may also help lower blood sugar levels.
 Still, if you have diabetes, you should first consult a doctor before drinking aloe vera juice to avoid possible side effects.

 Side effects from aloe vera juice

-- The loss of electrolytes, leading to a delay in the healing process, and a change in the color of urine to a pinkish tone.
+- The loss of electrolytes, leading to a delay in the healing process, and pinkish urine color

-Moreover, it could have adverse reactions in people taking medications to treat problems such as Crohn’s disease, intestinal problems, those who are menstruating, have appendicitis or colitis.
-In all these cases the wisest course is to consult a doctor before you take it.
+In addition, those taking medications to treat Crohn’s disease, intestinal problems, menstrual issues, appendicitis, or colitis could have adverse reactions.
+In all these cases, the best course is to consult a doctor before taking it.